How to Setup a Free Email Newsletter with MailChimp – for WordPress

 And the result would be:

-The free tier of MailChimp allows you to send 12,000 emails per month to a maximum of 2000 subscribers.
-Which is a pretty generous quota if you ask me.
-However, you are not allowed to use affiliate emails, such as products or services which you do not directly sell.
+The free tier of MailChimp allows you to send 12,000 emails per month to a maximum of 2,000 subscribers, which is a pretty generous quota if you ask me.
+However, you’re not allowed to use affiliate emails, such as products or services that you don’t directly sell.

 When it comes to email marketing, MailChimp is one of the premier players.
-With its rock-solid infrastructure, host of additional products and intuitive interface, anyone can get started with their newsletter campaigns within minutes.
+With a rock-solid infrastructure, host of additional products and intuitive interface, MailChimp makes it easy for anyone to get started with a newsletter campaigns in minutes.
 Coupled with the power and simplicity of WordPress, MailChimp is a game-changer.

 Using MailChimp with WordPress?
 Thoughts?